quixio/quix-streams-dotnet/docs/connect.md

 # Connecting to a broker

-It is possible to connect Quix Streams to a Kafka broker managed by the Quix Platform, or to your own managed or self-hosted Kafka broker.
+It is possible to connect Quix Streams to a Kafka broker managed by Quix Cloud, or to your own managed or self-hosted Kafka broker.

 How you can connect Quix Streams to these is discussed in the following sections.

 ## Connecting to Kafka

 You can connect to Kafka using the `KafkaStreamingClient` class provided by the library.
-This is a Kafka specific client implementation that requires some explicit configuration, but enables you to connect to any Kafka cluster even outside of the Quix Platform.
+This is a Kafka specific client implementation that requires some explicit configuration, but enables you to connect to any Kafka cluster even outside of Quix Cloud.

 When your broker requires no authentication, you can use the following code to create a client to connect to it: